 The first step is to determine how many calories you need to eat each day.

-You can use online TDEE calculators to estimate how many calories you burn in a day.
+You can use an online TDEE calculator to estimate how many calories you burn in a day.

 Additionally, you can test whether the estimate is accurate by eating a set number of calories and tracking your weight for a few weeks.
 If you’re not losing or gaining weight, it’s likely that the estimate is accurate.
 Otherwise, you can adjust your calorie target up or down until you find a number that allows you to maintain your weight.